 Typically, we get more precise when we plan to travel a long distance and/or have to be in certain places at certain times.

-An example: When we made a major trip westward (New York to Oregon, June to October), we did have some time bound commitments, so our trip planning for this journey consisted of doing the following:
+When we made a major trip westward (New York to Oregon, June to October), we did have some time bound commitments, so our planning for this journey consisted of doing the following:

-We ended up with a route that took us through Pennsylvania, Ohio, Indiana, Illinois, Iowa (maybe cutting across to Wisconsin or Minnesota).
+We ended up going through Pennsylvania, Ohio, Indiana, Illinois, Iowa (maybe cutting across to Wisconsin or Minnesota).
 For this leg of the journey, we stayed about 2-6 days in each state.

 We then spent a fair amount of time in South Dakota, and then traveled up to the North Dakota to Roosevelt National Park and Medora, ND.
 Then we cut across Montana (with a great visit to Glacier National Park), through Idaho and Washington (another 4-5 day stay) and down into Oregon.
 And we ended this journey with a few weeks on the Oregon coast, an RV rally and some RV service.